MEANING OF FARM SURVEYING

 - It is made up of wood or metal.

-- It is of varying length e.g 1.8, 2.4, 3m.
+- It is of varying length, e.g 1.8, 2.4, 3m.

-- It is usually painted black, bright red and white to enable it to be seen from distance.
+- It is usually painted black, bright red and white to enable it to be seen from a distance.

 - It has a pointed end.